Vyral/base-template/_posts/2019-03-25-lock-in-your-interest-rate-with-this-great-new-program.md

 Unlike any other option we’ve seen, the up-front fee is refundable at the time of funding.
 All of their rate-lock options allow for renegotiation if rates somehow decrease. **They’re able to offer this on all agency loan programs, including FHA, VA, and conforming loans.**

 If you’re looking to make a move within the year, [contact Mandi at Intercap Lending](https://www.intercaplending.com/loan-officers/mandi-henriod/){: target="_blank"} so you can lock in a low rate today.
 If you have any other questions or would like more information, feel free to reach out to me.
-I look forward to hearing from you soon.<br>&nbsp;
+I look forward to hearing from you soon.<br>